Section 508 rules for application designers

 Make sure that data represented with a graphic file is available in an alternative format that a screen reader can understand

 This includes spreadsheets, HTML, and any other format that a screen reader can read.
-For example, an application that uses Crystal Reports must also present the data in HTML or an Excel spreadsheet.
 See Flashboards fields.

 Collapse trees for initial view